NicoleRauch/RefactoringLegacyCode/EclipseProjects/README.md

 EclipseProjects
 ===============
 This is the accompanying code to the talk.
-Some of the code is in German.
+Most of the code is in German.

 Structure
 ---------